Gregg Popovich: Personal life

 Popovich was married to Erin Popovich for 42 years until her death on April 18, 2018; the couple has two children.

 Popovich is a serious wine collector and an investor in Oregon's A to Z Wineworks.

+In 2014, Popovich had hip replacement surgery and two heart procedures.

 On November 2, 2024, Popovich had a stroke.
 He later took an indefinite leave from the Spurs to recover.

 On April 15, 2025, Popovich reportedly fainted at a restaurant before being taken to a hospital by ambulance.
 Within days, he had returned home.

+In September, 2026 Popovich married Mike Budenholzer's ex-wife Mary.

 In 2020, a paper published in the Proceedings of the National Academy of Sciences identified the gene responsible for nectar spur growth in Aquilegia (columbines).
 The researchers behind the paper agreed to name the gene POPOVICH because one of them, Evangeline Ballerini, wanted "to name it after Gregg Popovich, in part, because the gene plays a regulatory role in spur development, kind of like a coach controls the development of their team".

-Political views
+Political views and activism

 On multiple occasions, Popovich has spoken out on behalf of social justice issues.
 He expressed support for the 2017 Women's March.
 He also repeatedly criticized the behavior of U.S. President Donald Trump during his first term in office.
 Popovich endorsed Joe Biden in the 2020 presidential election.